 Store it upright, in a rack or cup, where it can dry out.
 Look for a cover that lets air circulate and prevents mold, but isn’t completely sealed.
 The lack of air can foster bacteria.

 When to Call It Quits

 How long should you keep a toothbrush to prevent the ick from building up?
 Here are a few useful tips:

 Know when to let go.
-Replace your toothbrush about every three to four months, or when it shows signs of wear.
-“Frayed bristles will not clean the teeth and gums adequately,” says Cooper.
+Replace your toothbrush about every 3 to 4 months, or when it shows signs of wear.
+“Frayed bristles will not clean the teeth and gums adequately,” Cooper says.

 Toss toothbrushes after illness.
-Throw away a brush you or anyone in your home used while they were sick.
+Throw away a brush you or anyone in your home used while sick.

 Yes, that means all toothbrushes.
 Treat electric or power models the same way you handle an old-fashioned one.
 Chuck the brush attachment after an illness or when the bristles begin to show signs of wear, Cooper says.